ZhimouZhong/mbedtls/BRANCHES.md

 compatibility on major version changes (e.g. from 3.x to 4.0).
 We also maintain ABI compatibility within LTS branches; see the next section for details.

+We will make regular LTS releases on an 18-month cycle, each of which will have a 3 year support lifetime.
+On this basis, 3.6 LTS (released March 2024) will be supported until March 2027.
+The next LTS release will be a 4.x release, which is planned for September 2025.

 ## Backwards Compatibility for application code

 We maintain API compatibility in released versions of Mbed TLS.
 If you have